athos/Pinpointer/README.md

 **Notice**: Pinpointer is built on top of `clojure.spec`, which is one of the most actively developed new features of Clojure.
 So, it's very fragile by nature, and its APIs are also highly subject to change.

+Pinpointer heavily uses [`spectrace`](https://github.com/athos/spectrace), a fine-grained spec error analyzer, to analyze the errors and report them as precise as possible.

 ## Installation

 Add the following to your `:dependencies`: